-If the engine is running above 50% Contracted Maximum Continuous Rating (CMCR) power, the transfer and operating in fuel sharing mode is possible with HFO, MGO and MDO.
-When the engine power is reduced below the mode's operating range, an alarm message is released.
-If the engine power is not increased above 50% CMCR power within a defined time period, a gas trip is initiated, unless manual transfer is performed in time.
+FSM is only available if contracted.
+If the engine is running above approximately 50% CMCR engine power, transfer from either diesel mode (Tier II) or gas mode to FSM is possible.
+HFO, MDO and MGO can be used as liquid fuel.
+When the engine power is reduced below the FSM's operating range, an alarm message is released.
+If the engine power is not increased within the required time period, a gas trip is initiated.

-The fuel sharing mode must be contracted.
-It is an available option at an additional cost.
+Fuel sharing mode must be contracted, it is optional at additional cost.

-Transfer between liquid fuels
+Changeover between liquid fuels

 Similar to WinGD diesel engines, changing the fuel input from HFO to either MGO or MDO and vice versa can be done at any time (assuming HFO is permitted in the operating mode) without interruption of engine operation.
-The fuel oil transfers are managed by external systems.
+The fuel oil changeovers are managed by external systems.